fluxninja/aperture/manifests/k8s/README.md

 ## Tools

+- Check if you are already in the root directory of the project.

 Described hereafter deployment methods assume usage of specific deployment and configuration/management tools (which must be installed beforehand).

 To install required ones, you can use [ASDF](https://asdf-vm.com/) OR install manually (check [Tools used for k8s deployment](#tools-used-for-k8s-deployment) ).